crate/cloud-howtos/docs/delete-cluster.rst

 As an alternative option, you can also delete a cluster - once deployment has been confirmed in the CrateDB Cloud Console - directly via the Microsoft Azure Portal.
-If you followed the `tutorial`_ on deploying a cluster from scratch using the Azure Marketplace, you will already be familiar with it.
+If you followed the previous tutorial on deploying a cluster from scratch using the Azure Marketplace, you will already be familiar with it.

 To delete a cluster via the Azure Portal, first we must head to the `Azure Portal homepage`_.
 Make sure you are logged in with the correct account